EvictionLab/eviction-lab-website/content/eviction-tracking/philadelphia-pa.md

 {{% report_chart id="race" data="/uploads/philadelphia_linechart.csv" %}}

 # Eviction filings by neighborhood demographics

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, or Other/None.
-In January and February 2020, eviction filings were concentrated in majority-Black neighborhoods.
-From March onwards, eviction filings have dropped steeply across all neighborhoods, though filing counts are rebounding fastest in majority-Black neighborhoods.

 When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings in 2020-2021 and average filings in 2016–2019.<sup>1</sup>

 1. Eviction filing data for Philadelphia County were collected by Jonathan Pyle at [Philadelphia Legal Assistance](https://philalegal.org/).
 Historical averages cover the years 2016-2019.

 {{%/ report_chart %}}